 Forty years ago, supermarkets were in their infancy and air-freighted produce - along with convenience food - was unheard of.
 Food had to be local and seasonal.
 The DASH diet encourages a return to this 'real' food.

-Exercise is also an integral part of the DASH diet.
-Try to work out at least three times a week, alternating cardio (walking, running, cycling etc.) with strength training and flexibility (e.g. a yoga class) for the best results.
+Exercise is also an integral part of the DASH Diet.
+Try to work out at least three times a week, alternating cardio (such as walking, running or cycling) with strength training and flexibility (a yoga class) for the best results.